Judgement on Babri Masjid: All acquitted in Babri demolition case as court observes incident not pre-planned

 The case relates to the razing of the disputed structure in Ayodhya on December 6, 1992.

-The 32 accused persons include former deputy prime minister Advani, former Union minister Joshi and Uma Bharti, former Uttar Pradesh chief minister Kalyan Singh, during whose tenure the structure was pulled down, besides Vinay Katiyar and Sadhvi Rithambara.
+The 32 accused persons were former deputy prime minister Advani, former Union minister Joshi and Uma Bharti, former Uttar Pradesh chief minister Kalyan Singh, during whose tenure the structure was pulled down, besides Vinay Katiyar and Sadhvi Rithambara.

 Champat Rai, the general secretary of the trust in charge of constructing the temple, is also among the accused.